• 604-339-5680

 1. DO NOT

-put your cat’s scent outside of your home or anywhere on your property, i.e., litterbox, your cat’s kennel or blankets and do not spread the litter around your property.
-This is an attractant to predators and territorial cats.
+put your pet’s scent outside of your home or anywhere on your property (i.e. litterbox, your pets kennel or blankets/ bedding, spreading litter around your property, etc).
+This is an attractant to predators and territorial cats/ animals.
 There is controversy whether to leave litter outside or not; presently we feel that there is no evidence that doing so is actually responsible for the return of any cats.
 We don’t think the possible negative ramifications of predators smelling the scent from a litterbox etc., or from a territorial cat marking the area is worth the risk.

 2. IN MOST CASES